adambard/learnxinyminutes-docs/tcl.html.markdown

     }
 }

+# But if "set" has to create a new variable, it always does it relative to the
+# current namespace:
+unset name
+namespace eval people {
+    namespace eval person1 {
+        set name neo
+    }

+}
+set people::person1::name

+# An absolute name always begins with the name of the global namespace (the
+# empty string), followed by two colons:
+set ::people::person1::name Neo

-# Within a procedure, the "variable" command does the same thing, and then also
+# Within a procedure, the "variable" links a variable in the current namespace
-# makes the variable visible within the scope of the procedure:
+# into the local scope:
 namespace eval people::person1 {
     proc fly {} {
         variable name